digitapex/LinkBookmarkWebApp/README.md

 }
 ```

-If you instead want to use MySQL or PostgreSQL, change the above section appropriately and provide the database username and password in the above mentioned secrets.py file.
+If you instead want to use MySQL or PostgreSQL, change this section appropriately.
+The database username and password should be provided in the above mentioned *secrets.py* file.

 ### Run the server

-After chosing the database, run this in the LinkBookmarkWebApp folder to create the necessary database tables:
+After choosing the database, run this in the LinkBookmarkWebApp folder to create the necessary database tables:

 ```
 ./manage.py migrate